skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

     Modified: 2000-01-01 13:37:00
     Status: active

-You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command) to create new user accounts and change passwords.
+You can use a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command) to create new user accounts.
 A user account consists of `Email` and other settings.
-If you don't want that pages are modified in a web browser, then change `Home` and `Access`.
+If you don't want that pages are modified in a web browser, then restrict user accounts.
+Open the configuration file, change `Home` and `Access`.
 Users are allowed to edit pages within their home page, but nowhere else.

 ## Language settings

-Another configuration file is `system/extensions/yellow-language.ini`.
+The language settings are stored in file `system/extensions/yellow-language.ini`.
 Here's an example:

     Language: en
     CoreDateFormatShort: F Y